mankeyboy/citra-unofficial-windows/README.md

 This also needs a 'user' folder in the top level directory.

+## This will only run on Windows 64 bit PC.

+If you find errors, google it to troubleshoot.
+All of the errors are mostly commonplace.
+If this doesn't work, try downloading another original build of Citra and copy the user folder there.

 ### Basic Steps for Running

 1. Clone this folder to either the Desktop or C:/Users/'Username'/AppData/Local/citra/